 Bratislava at a glance

-What Bratislava lacks in big city attractions it more than compensates for in its welcoming, relaxed pace and atmospheric riverside setting.
+Bratislava welcomes visitors with it peaceful and atmospheric riverside setting.
 Serving as the capital of Slovakia, the city rests on the banks of the Danube, with the scenic hillside vineyards and forested Carpathian Mountains a short distance away.

 The pedestrianised Old Town is a great place to soak up the city’s rich, historic atmosphere with its colourful pastel buildings, museums, palaces and pavement cafés.
-Dominating the Old Town, Bratislava Castle provides a great view, high above the Danube.
+Dominating the Old Town, Bratislava Castle provides a great birds eye view above the Danube.
 A range of attractions including the Slavín Memorial Monument and Museum of Jewish Culture, tell of the city’s diverse past.

 Perfect if you’re looking for: